 Through discovery, each side reveals what evidence they have and plan to use.
 This allows both sides to see the strength of the opposition’s case and adequately prepare for what lies ahead.

-The information you gather during discovery involves anything pertinent to your case.
+The information you gather involves anything pertinent to your case.
 This includes financial documents, bank statements, property records, insurance policies, retirement benefits, and more.
-You can also accumulate witness statements and documents related to your claims.
+You also accumulate witness statements and documents related to your claims.

 A number of discovery tools exist to help you gather valuable information.
 Here are five common means of gathering evidence.

 Related Reading: Jurisdiction: Where You File For Divorce Matters

 1. Interrogatories In Discovery